naomi-lgbt/notes/docs/github-reply-templates/not-first-timer.md

 Thank you for your contribution!
 However, the related issue is specifically reserved for first time contributors, to lower the barrier of entry for making one's first pull request to this project.

 We are going to close this pull request.
-Please look over the issues labelled `help wanted` for things to work on.
+Please look over either the issues labelled `help wanted` or issues from the [contributor tool](https://contribute.naomi.lgbt/) for things to work on.
 We welcome your continued contributions, and encourage you to revisit our [contributing guidelines](../blob/main/CONTRIBUTING.md).
 If you have any questions, you are welcome to [join our chat server](http://chat.nhcarrigan.com).
 ```